-Scripture for the Week: 1 Thessalonians 5:23-24 // October 20, 2024 (Sunday)
+Scripture for the Week: 1 Thessalonians 5:16-24 // October 20, 2024 (Sunday)

-1 Thessalonians 5:19-24 (NIV)
+1 Thessalonians 5:16-24 (NIV)

+16 Rejoice always, 17 pray continually, 18 give thanks in all circumstances; for this is God’s will for you in Christ Jesus.
 19 Do not quench the Spirit.
 20 Do not treat prophecies with contempt 21 but test them all; hold on to what is good, 22 reject every kind of evil.
 23 May God himself, the God of peace, sanctify you through and through.
 May your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ.
 24 The one who calls you is faithful, and he will do it.

 Hallelujah!
 Glory to God in the highest heaven, and on earth peace to those on whom his favor rests (Luke 2:24).
 This is the praise song the company of the heavenly host sang when the Son of God – the Lord God Almighty who created the universe and everything in it (Deuteronomy 10:14; Psalm 24:1; Acts 17:24), incarnated as the Son of Man in the city of David called Bethlehem (Micah 5:2; Matthew 2:1; Luke 2:4-7).
 This praise and worship song was not sang just one-time on that particular day, but ever since the company of heavenly host sang this praise song, it became the praise song of everyone who loves God either in heaven or on earth for the glory of God!
 Along with thousands upon thousands of God’s people across the world, we are also given the privilege to sing this praise in our lives to glorify God.
 Heaven and the heavenly hosts rejoiced and praised God when Jesus was born in Bethlehem.
 Similarly, whenever a sinner repents and joins God’s family of people and experiences new birth (John 3:3, 5; Romans 6:4; 1 Peter 1:23), heaven and the heavenly beings rejoice, as Jesus stated: I tell you that in the same way there will be more rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent (Luke 15:7).
 Let us begin this week’s meditation by praising the Lord God Almighty who reigns forever and ever.

-The Lord blessed us with a timely Scripture passage for our meditation (1 Thessalonians 5:12-24).
+The Lord blessed us with a timely Scripture passage for our meditation (1 Thessalonians 5:16-24).
 We all (whether or not a follower of Christ) live in a world that is filled with so much pain and grief, nervousness and uneasiness, fear and worries, and so on, due to man-caused problems or natural calamities.
 Even in the midst of such unfavorable circumstances, we, the faithful followers of Christ, are meant to live a life that is worthy of our calling.
 Yet, sometime when things do not happen the way we planned, instead of trusting God, we feel insecure and try to take control of our life and try to find solutions by ourselves for all the situations that we come across in our life.
 In most cases, while we try to fix our own problems, instead of fixing the problems, we end up causing more troubles to ourselves as well as to everyone else we come across in our life.
 As a result, we lose our patience and temperament to our restlessness and begin to behave weirdly towards others.
-Apostle Paul, in 1 Thessalonians 5:12-25, gives very encouraging and inspiring instructions to anyone who would like to live a meaningful and purposeful Christian life despite the troublesome situations they face.
+Apostle Paul, in 1 Thessalonians 5:16-25, gives very encouraging and inspiring instructions to anyone who would like to live a meaningful and purposeful Christian life despite the troublesome situations they face.
 Paul’s recommended guidelines would help anyone who would like to redirect their life in the right path of spiritual fruitfulness if they strictly follow those guidelines.
 Apostle Paul encourages the believers to follow these spiritual principles strictly, so that they can live a fruitful and faithful Christian life before God and before people.

 We can understand from the book of Acts that the Church at Thessalonica was founded by Apostle Paul along with his ministry companions Silas and Timothy (Acts 16:1-6; 17:1-4).
 The church had been facing so much persecution right from its inception (Acts 17:5-9).
 During such unfavorable situations, both the ministers of the gospel as well as the believers alike faced opposition and persecution because of the gospel.
 In the midst of such situations, Apostle Paul urged the believers in Thessalonica to acknowledge the ministers of the gospel who work hard among them, who care for them in the Lord, and admonish them (1 Thessalonians 5:12-13), in addition to asking them to hold the ministers of the gospel in the highest regard in love because of their work (1 Thessalonians 5:13a).
 It was not only the ministers of the gospel who went through opposition in Thessalonica but the believers also faced opposition for following Jesus’ teachings.
 In addition, the believers were grieving upon the death of some of their dear and near ones (family members and fellow-believers) before Christ’s return because many were thinking and hoping that Christ would return during their life-time itself (2 Peter 3:4).
 Paul continued to encourage the believers urging them to rejoice always, pray without ceasing, and give thanks in all things and in all circumstances (1 Thessalonians 5:16-18), because the Lord God who redeemed us is the one who gives us peace, joy, and hope, and we need to connect with Him through our continuous prayers.
 The Lord who has conquered death will not abandon the believers who have already died but He will raise them up from the dead just as God raised Jesus from among the dead, as it is mentioned: